TinosNitso/VanityTXID-Plugin/README.md

 Generate txn IDs starting with a specific pattern, using a standard wallet + plugin & watching-only wallet.
 Available for Electron Cash on macOS, Linux & Windows.
 Written in Python, & C++ for the miner.
 To install the latest version you can just download "VanityTXID-Plugin.zip" above.
 Using this plugin you can create and send SLP tokens with custom token/txn ID, like this PoW NFT (minted in under 30secs): www.simpleledger.info/token/0000000f1393392b8de2cbf05e7a0ebc3d4630395e49a7c3f09174e46ce09da7

 A fundamental issue is that 0-conf doesn't apply to the TXID itself.
 The payment amount can't be changed, but the TXID & message can change before confirmation.
 If it ever fails, the smart contract can be improved.
+A 0-conf message can be signed for using OP_CHECKDATASIG - the smart contract is just more complicated.

 main.cpp & Icon.rc are compiled together using -O3 -s -march=corei7-avx with the gcc compiler (before I only used -O3 -s).
 The three .dll libraries are extracted directly from 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux & macOS compiling don't use Icon.rc.
 I've now included the Windows project file with example arguments so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.